 If you are having symptoms, your doctor will begin by evaluating your risk of heart valve problems.
 Your doctor will ask questions about your family history of heart problems; your personal history of rheumatic fever, syphilis, hypertension, arteriosclerosis or connective tissue disorders; and your risk of endocarditis caused by intravenous (IV) drug use or a recent medical or dental procedure.
 If the patient is an infant, the doctor will ask about the mother's health or environmental risk factors during pregnancy.

 Your doctor may suspect that you have a heart valve problem based on your specific symptoms and medical history.
 To support the diagnosis, your doctor will examine you, paying special attention to your heart.
 Your doctor will evaluate the size of your heart (to check for enlargement) and use a stethoscope to listen for heart murmurs.
 Because specific heart valve problems produce specific types of heart murmurs, your doctor often can make a tentative diagnosis based on your murmur's distinctive sound and whether the murmur occurs when the heart is contracting (a systolic murmur) or relaxing (a diastolic murmur).

 To confirm the diagnosis of a heart valve problem and to evaluate its effects on your heart, your doctor will order diagnostic tests.
-These may include an electrocardiogram (EKG) and an echocardiogram.
-Additional testing may include a chest X-ray, blood tests to check for infection in patients with suspected endocarditis, an echocardiogram, Doppler echocardiography and cardiac catheterization.
+Initial testing usually includes an electrocardiogram (EKG) and an echocardiogram.
+Additional testing may include a chest X-ray, blood tests to check for infection in patients with suspected endocarditis, and sometimes cardiac catheterization.

 There is no way to prevent the majority of congenital heart valve problems.
 Pregnant women should have regularly scheduled prenatal care and should avoid using alcohol.

-You can prevent many acquired heart valve abnormalities by preventing rheumatic fever.
+You can prevent certain acquired heart valve abnormalities by preventing rheumatic fever.
 To do this, take antibiotics exactly as prescribed whenever you have strep throat.